sansyrox/kasper_music_player/README.md

 * Use your own API key by modifying line 5 in [this](server/youtube_videos.py) file.

-* To run the server , use the command `pipenv run python3 server.py`
+* To run the server, use the command `pipenv run python3 server.py`

 ### To start the React Frontent
 * Clone the repo using `git clone https://github.com/NJACKWinterOfCode/youtube_cli_flask.git`.